jundalisay/fil/content/looking/beach.md

 ---
-title: "Bluefin Tuna"
+title: "Beachfront Property"
 # date: 2022-04-17T11:22:16+06:00
-description : "Bluefin Tuna is from South China Sea"
+description : "We are looking for Beachfront Property anywhere in Luzon for development into a resort"
 type: "menu"
-draft: true
 # cost: "Php 125"
 # costdef: "1 point = 1 value of 1 kilo NFA rice via [the Pantrypoints system](https://pantrypoints.com)"
 cta: "Contact us to Inquire"
 # first image will be shown in the product page
 images:
   # - image: "noimg.png"
-  - image: "photos/house.jpg"
+  - image: "/graphics/rec.png"
 ---